bart7449/lecture2021a/README.md

 You will also learn about popular neural network structures including Convolutional neural networks, RNNs, LSTM, and transformers.

 ## Course Information
--this course meets for in-class lecture Fri 9:00AM - 12:00AM at (Seminar room No. 2, KISTI).
+- This course meets for in-class lecture Fri 9:00AM - 12:00AM at (Seminar room No. 2, KISTI).
--For all inquiries related to this course, please contact bart7449 AT gmail DOT com
+- For all inquiries related to this course, please contact bart7449 AT gmail DOT com
 ### Instructor
 - Kyong-Ha Lee
 ### Time and Location